We protect homeowners from the games and fine print insurance companies are known for.

 Your policy deductible is the amount of money that you should pay as the homeowner before your insurance provider will pay for any expenses and repairs related to your claim.
 Your deductible will be outlined in your policy, and it could be a flat fee or a percentage of the total agreed upon cost of repairs.

 For homeowners insurance purposes, a ‘dwelling’ is any building structure and any attached structures such as garages, patios, and carports.

 A ‘dwelling limit’ is another way to refer to the total amount of coverage that you have available to you.
-Think of your dwelling limit as the total cost to rebuild your home and restore it to the pre-loss condition, with consideration for contemporary labor costs and other construction prices.
+Think of your dwelling limit as the total cost to remove any damaged portion and then rebuild your home and restore it to the pre-loss condition, with consideration for contemporary labor costs and other construction prices.

 One of the biggest points of confusion for homeowners is the topic of earthquake coverage.
 In most California policies, earthquake coverage is excluded.
 Some insurance providers will offer endorsements or riders for earthquake coverage which can be added to a DIC or all-risks policy.
 Please note that situations where an earthquake causes fires or other forms of property damage may be approached differently than claims in which the earthquake was the only source of damage.

 Homeowners may have the option to include an inflation guard in their policy.
 With an inflation guard, your policy will have a provision that steadily increases your coverage limits by a specified percentage over a set time period.
 While this may sound complicated, it can be relatively straightforward.

 An accident may be considered an intentional loss if your insurance provider determines you purposefully caused the damage.
 Most policies will not cover intentional loss claims.
 If your insurance provider declares something an ‘intentional loss’ and you do not agree with the decision, one of our public adjusters will be happy to consult with you directly.